Acupuncture for Anxiety and Stress

 Post-Traumatic Stress Disorder (PTSD)

 There is also post-traumatic stress disorder (PTSD).
-In a systematic review of seven randomised trials, there were significant differences favouring acupuncture (versus any comparison group) on PTSD symptoms, at post-intervention and at longer follow-up.
+The charity ptsduk recommends patients consider acupuncture.
+In a systematic review of seven randomised trials, there were significant differences favouring acupuncture (versus any comparison group) in PTSD symptoms, at post-intervention and at longer follow-up.
 A before and after observational study demonstrated very large improvements in PTSD outcome measures, such that none of the patients completing the course of six sessions was still classed as having PTSD.
 The participants were all British forces veterans.
 Acupuncture is also much used for treating US veterans, and for serving personnel within the military.

 Acupuncture for Stress